future-architect/vuls/README.md

 # Abstract

 For a system administrator, having to perform security vulnerability analysis and software update on a daily basis can be a burden.
-To avoid downtime in production environment, it is common for system administrator to choose not to use the automatic update option provided by package manager and to perform update manually.
+To avoid downtime in a production environment, it is common for a system administrator to choose not to use the automatic update option provided by the package manager and to perform update manually.
 This leads to the following problems.

-- System administrator will have to constantly watch out for any new vulnerabilities in NVD(National Vulnerability Database) or similar databases.
+- The system administrator will have to constantly watch out for any new vulnerabilities in NVD (National Vulnerability Database) or similar databases.
-- It might be impossible for the system administrator to monitor all the software if there are a large number of software installed in server.
+- It might be impossible for the system administrator to monitor all the software if there are a large number of software packages installed in the server.
 - It is expensive to perform analysis to determine the servers affected by new vulnerabilities.
 The possibility of overlooking a server or two during analysis is there.

 Vuls is a tool created to solve the problems listed above.
 It has the following characteristics.